openenclave/openenclave/docs/ApiGuidelines.md

 Public API requirements:

 * All public APIs must have at least one test case.
+This means that, for any pull request to be merged that adds a public API, it must also add at least one test case for it.
 * All public APIs must be in a header file that is published to a location under the SDK output directory.
 * All public APIs must be fully documented using doxygen markup in the public header files
 * All public APIs must be used in some sample code or snippet.
 Ideally, the sample should be one that is compiled as part of the build, and uses no experimental APIs.
 For rarely used public APIs, the sample might simply be a snippet in the doxygen comments.
+  This means that, for any pull request to be merged that adds a public API, it must also add at least one sample or snippet showing how it is used.
-* Public APIs cannot have source-breaking changes across Open Enclave versions.
-For platforms where shared libraries are built, public APIs cannot have binary-breaking changes across Open Enclave versions either.
-(Source- and binary-breaking changes can still be made to a new API before it is released for the first time.
-See the Breaking Changes section below for further discussion.)
+* Public APIs must follow [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) rules.
+This includes both source-breaking changes (meaning changes that would cause a build break when trying to compile an app with a newer version of the Open Enclave SDK), but also binary-breaking changes for platforms where shared libraries are built (meaning changes that would cause runtime errors if a shared library were replaced with a newer version).
+Source- and binary-breaking changes can still be made to a new
+  API before it is released for the first time.
+See the Breaking Changes section below for further discussion.
 * A public API must not be added to Open Enclave if there is already a non-deprecated API that can just as easily be used (i.e., with approximately the same number of lines of code).
 * A public API must not be added to Open Enclave if the API would provide generic functionality